ntmoore/ntmoore.github.io/broken_things/broken_things.md

 I got my finger caught in a rototiller.
 [Xray showing bone that was ground away etc](finger.md)

+My sauna/office burned down a few hours after I fired the stove for the first time.
+[Pictures of the aftermath](sauna1.md)

 ## Cars and Trucks

 The [keyless entry lock keypad](Ford_lock.md) on a Ford Truck.